kristopolous/js-copypasta/README.md

 Therefore, CB can register AFTER the methods are called, and thus is never run.

-This is where honest and well-intended implementations of `.ready()` can break as I saw for a client I was working with.
+This is where honest and well-intended implementations of `.ready()` can break as seen for a client of mine.

+Some could blame the implementer of CB as the culprit here.

+However, wouldn't it be better if the `.ready()` implementation was robust enough to not take issue with this?
+Fragile foundations are hardly worth using at all.
+Let's do better.

 ## Example Usage

-Since I've seen similar attempts at one-off multiple-dispatch like this before, I thought it would be good to have something that can be placed upon existing singletons (or global objects -- however you want to call them).
+`addTrigger` can be placed upon existing singletons (or global objects -- however you want to call them):

-So a generic trigger system

     addTrigger('ready', object);

-Which can be composed pretty easily:
+This can be composed pretty easily to our `.ready()` implementation above.

     function addReady(object) { return addTrigger('ready', object); }

-This also allows multiple triggers to exist.
-Perhaps you want `onLogin` or something else.
+The genericity of this, allows multiple triggers to exist.
+So you could have `.onLogin` and `.ready` or something else.

-When you want to execute the code, call it without a function argument.
+When you want to execute the code, call the named function without a callback function argument.

 For instance, in our above example we could have turned the first block of code into this: